crate/cratedb-flink-jobs/README.rst

 JDBC Connector » CrateDB support`_.

-The first two jobs, both defined in ``io.crate.flink.demo``, can be launched as standalone Java applications, without needing to submit them to a Flink job manager.
-The other job, defined in ``io.crate.streaming``, is meant to be submitted as a job to a Flink job manager for demonstration purposes, but can also be invoked interactively.
+The first two jobs, both defined in ``io.crate.flink.demo``, can be launched as standalone Java applications, without the need to submit them to a Flink cluster.
+The other job, defined in ``io.crate.streaming``, is meant to be submitted as a job to a Flink cluster for demonstration purposes, but can also be invoked interactively.

 - The ``SimpleJdbcSinkJob`` demonstrates a basic example which inserts a few